-Written by Audrey Swanson.
+Written by Tenley Haraldson.
 Medically reviewed by board-certified dermatologist Dr. Julie Jackson.

-As an eco-friendly brand, Puracy wants to set the record straight about dimethicone in skincare and hair care – and you’ll never find it in our products.
+As a brand that’s committed to eco-friendly practices, we wanted to set the record straight about dimethicone in skin care and hair care (and why you’ll never find it in our products).

 What Is Dimethicone?

 From diaper rash creams to moisturizers, hand lotions to liquid foundations, hundreds of personal care products use dimethicone for easier application.
 It can be used to keep products from separating.